mahmoudfarahat/-weather-journal-app/README.md

 # what is that ?

-you put the zipcode , and you will get the weather infomation and the city of this zipcode
+you put the zipcode , and you will get the weather infomation of this zipcode, information are date temp content

 ## Overview